123456789_123456789_123456789_123456789_123456789_

 String::BLANK_PATTERN # NameError

-The main box and box are different boxes, so monkey patches in main are also invisible in box.
+The main box and box above are different boxes, so monkey patches in main are also invisible in box.

 Builtin classes and modules